Healing from Childhood Trauma, The Long Road to Yourself

 Ready to Begin Healing?

-Working through childhood trauma requires support from someone who understands how it lives in the body, how it shapes relationships, and how healing happens, not through willpower, but through compassionate, paced work that respects your nervous system.
+Working through childhood trauma often requires support from someone who understands how these experiences live in the body, how they shape patterns of connection, and how change happens, not through pressure or willpower, but through paced, relational work.

 Or reach out directly: